saxenalab-neuro/muSim/README.md

 9. Reboot your system to ensure changes are made

-10. To create a conda environment automatically use:
+10. To create a conda environment with dependencies installed automatically use:

     `conda env create --name nuSim --file=nuSim_env.yml`

 11. Activate the conda environment using:

     `conda activate nuSim`

 11. If you are on linux (and may apply to Mac as well), there will likely be additional packages necessary.
 Here is a list of possible packages: